Indiana Disability History Project

 When the past no longer illuminates the future, the spirit walks in darkness. - Alexis de Tocqueville

-Center on Aging and Community at the Indiana Institute on Disability and Community
+Center for Health Equity at the Indiana Institute on Disability and Community

 Indiana Governor's Council for People with Disabilities